SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 False
 {% endhighlight %}

 It's pretty clear that our results don't match.
-If you're savvy to the topic of translation, you may have been expecting this.
-Though it turns out that upon close inspection that we see the expected sequence **is** in there, but flanked at both ends by some other protein sequences.
-Without getting into details, I'll say that mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
-These untranslated regions are a part of the sequence file that I grabbed and I did not account for them yet!
+Some readers might have seen this coming, because I've not prepared to handle an important detail!
+If you look carefully you'll see that my expected sequence **is** there, but sandwiched between some other protein sequence.
+Without getting into specifics, let's say that mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
+These untranslated regions are a part of the sequence file and to figure out what the ribosome would actually produce from this particular mRNA we'll need to know how to extract the coding region.

-The translation function appears to work, since the expected sequence is in there, but there's a little more work to do.
-To determine where the translated section begins, we must look for the first (5' most) start codon which happens to be `AUG` and codes for Methionine.
+To determine where the translated section begins, we must look for the first (5' most) `AUG` codon, this is the start codon and codes for Methionine.
 Everything from that point on is translated until we reach a stop codon: one of `UAA`, `UAG`, `UGA`.
-The region from the start codon to the stop codon is referred to as the coding region.
+The region from the start codon to the stop codon is the coding region.
 Let's implement these rules in code now:

 {% highlight haskell %}